Updated post: 25/01/2020 | January 2020

 Unsurprisingly, the majority of visitors to the Netherlands flock to Amsterdam.
-But perhaps you are looking for an alternative Dutch city to visit or an easy day trip from Amsterdam?
+But perhaps you want to visit an alternative Dutch city or are looking for an easy day trip from Amsterdam?

 Leiden, located between Rotterdam and Amsterdam, is an often-overlooked small city which oozes charm.
 It’s a perfect day trip from either city

-To help you make the most of your time there, here’s how to spend one day in Leiden, exploring its highlights on a self-guided walking tour.
+To help you make the most of your time there, here’s how to spend a day in Leiden, exploring its highlights on a self-guided walking tour.